olsh/stack-exchange-redis-analyzer/README.md

 ## SER002

-Getting data in a loop can be slow, consider using a batch instead and overload with array of keys
+Sending commands in a loop can be slow, batch overload with array of keys instead

 Noncompliant Code Example:
 ```csharp